Healthy Eating

 Step #3: Top with fresh berries and slivered almond before enjoying

-When you’re feeling like a full-on post-workout meal, this protein-packed sweet potato and salmon salad will be your new go-to.
-Another simple and satiating choice that’s jam-packed with nutrients and will satisfy all your savory cravings.
+When you’re in need of a full-on post-workout meal, this protein-packed kale salad will be your new go-to.
+Full of healthy carbs from sweet potato and loaded with protein and omega-3s thanks to salmon, this is another simple and satiating choice that’s jam-packed with nutrients.
+Not to mention, it will surely satisfy all your savory cravings!

 Ingredients: